Zangeti/TextureBase/README.md

 - Rename the TextureBase mod folder to what you want to call your texture pack in the format of '<texture_pack_name>_<version (x.y.z)>'.
 Your name must be lower case!
 - edit info.json
     - set "name" to the lower case mod name of your folder
-	- set "version" to the version of your texturepack (usually 0.0.1 if you are creating a new texture pack)
+	- set "version" to the version of your texturepack (usually 0.0.1 if you are creating a new texture pack); must be the same as the version written in the folder name
 	- set "title" to the mod name!
 Here you may use uppercase letters & spaces
 	- set "author" to the username of your [Factorio Account](https://factorio.com/login)
 	- edit the other fields as you see fit... if you are retexturing another mod, I recommend listing that mod as an optional dependency, to guarantee your texture pack is loaded after the mod you are retexturing is.